 Once the LSAT is over, one of the most common complaints is that scores should come out more quickly.
-Given that we live in an era where tests are electronically scored and the results are transmitted nearly instantly by email, that sounds like a very reasonable complaint.
+Given that we live in an era where tests are electronically scored and the results are transmitted nearly instantly by email, it sounds like a reasonable complaint.
 So, why does it take so long for LSAT scores to appear?
-And couldn’t they get them out a lot earlier?
+Couldn’t they get them out a lot earlier?
 To best understand what happens once you turn in your LSAT scoresheet, let’s take a look at each phase of the process.

-The Test Administration and Collection Phase
+Test Administration and Collection

 But, as many of you know, that doesn’t always happen.
 On rare occasion, LSATs are lost, and this can delay the scoring process significantly.
-The test makers have to wait until they can certify that the exams are almost certainly missing (and often at that point they will state that even if the exams are found they won’t be scored due to security issues).
+The test makers have to wait until they can certify that the exams are almost certainly missing.
+Often at that point, they will state that even if the exams are found they won’t be scored due to security issues.
 Of course, while we hear about the exams that are permanently lost, we never hear about exams that might have been delayed for a few days or even a week.
 Overall, this portion of the process is actually quite time-consuming, and that’s without any major issues popping up.
-Typical Delay = Up to 7 days

-The Processing and Analysis Phase
+Processing and Analysis

 So, after roughly 10-14 days from the main test administration date, all of the tests should be at LSAC headquarters in Newtown, PA.
 As they arrive, the exams are compiled and prepared for processing via optical scanning.
 But, because there are anywhere from 19,000 to 35,000 tests for each administration, this process isn’t quick or easy.
-Each test comes with a test booklet, a scoresheet, and a Writing Sample, and processing these pieces and keeping everything straight takes a few days.
-Typical Delay = Up to 3 days
+Each paper test comes with a test booklet a scoresheet.
+Processing these pieces and keeping everything straight takes a few days.

-After the scoresheets are all processed, LSAC begins examining the data and making sure the test results are as expected.
-This includes re-examining the integrity of each question and each section, looking for patterns of cheating, and then sitting down collectively to look at any outliers and make any needed scale adjustments.
+After they process all of the scoresheets, LSAC begins examining the data and making sure the test results are as expected.
+This includes re-examining the integrity of each question and each section, looking for patterns of cheating.
+Then, they collectively look at any outliers and make any necessary scale adjustments.
 If there is nothing unusual, this process probably takes an afternoon.
 If there are any red flags, again you could be looking at a few more additional days.
-Typical Delay = Up to 2 days

 The Problem Student Phase

-During every LSAT administration there are some student problems (as opposed to problems with the actual test content as discussed in the prior paragraph), and those can range from test takers creating a disturbance, to a stolen test, to simple identification issues, to outright cheating.
-Some of these issues will cause the disallowance of an LSAT score or a delay until the problem is resolved.
-While all of these other steps are occurring, the Test Security team is working to resolve all these issues, and while this shouldn’t—in most cases—cause a further delay of the score release, it is something that requires manpower and takes time.
-Thus, it’s an element that has to be handled, and it’s one more thing that’s going on.
-Typical Delay = Up to 3 days (but should be happening concurrently, so 0 days)
+During every LSAT administration, there are some student problems, as opposed to problems with the actual test content.
+Those can range from test-takers creating a disturbance, to a stolen test, to simple identification issues, to outright cheating.
+Some of these issues will cause the disallowance of an LSAT score or a delay until they resolve the problem.
+While all of these other steps are occurring, the Test Security team works to resolve all these issues.
+While this shouldn’t, in most cases, cause a further delay of the score release, it’s something that requires manpower and takes time.
+Thus, it’s just one more moving part of getting your scores back.